Rail Transit Systems

-Case Utrecht Uithoflijn, Netherlands (above) and case Valenciennes Le Tramway, France (right).
+Case Utrecht Uithof line, Netherlands (above) and case Valenciennes Le Tramway, France (right).

-book '61xLR' explains the basics of light rail and
+book 'Light Rail Transit Systems' explains the basics of

 other European countries, the United States, South America, Africa,

 Asia and Australia.
 We define and highlight some essential characteristics

 of light rail that distinguishes this type of public transport from